 Abstract

 Musicians outperform non-musicians in vocal emotion recognition, presumably due to differences in auditory sensitivity for melodic patterns that carry emotional meaning.
 However, the current literature is inconclusive regarding differential effects of specific types of musical activity.
-Given the tight link between expression and perception in emotional communication, we asked if it makes a difference if music is expressed vocally or not, and whether music is performed on an amateur or professional level.
+Given the tight link between expression and perception in vocal emotional communication, we assessed possible effects of whether music is expressed vocally or not, and whether music is performed on an amateur or professional level.
 Importantly, however, we predicted that vocal emotion recognition would be unaffected by the type and amount of musical activity because current evidence argues against a causal role of formal musical education.
 In the present study, we compared emotion recognition performance of singers (N= 45) vs. instrumentalists (N=43) and professional musicians (N = 40) vs. amateurs (N = 88) vs. non-musicians (N = 38), all recruited between 2021 and 2024.
 Using both frequentist and Bayesian inference, we found the predicted null effects for singers vs. instrumentalists, and for professionals vs. amateurs.
-The pattern for amateurs vs. non-musicians was inconclusive.
+Evidence for an advantage for amateurs vs. non-musicians was inconclusive.
 Across groups, we replicated the consistent link between vocal emotion perception and auditory sensitivity, especially for melodies.
-Thus, the current work aligns with the perspective that a musicians’ advantage for vocal emotions is tied to natural auditory sensitivity but not the type of musical activities or the amount of formal training.
+Overall, the current work aligns with the perspective that a musicians’ advantage for vocal emotions is tied to natural auditory sensitivity, but neither to the type of musical activities nor the amount of formal training.

 Keywords: vocal emotion perception, singers, instrumentalists, amateurs, parameter-specific voice morphing, musicality